antarctica/embedded-maps/README.md

    - review the differences in the test report
    - if changes are expected, update snapshots: `npm run test:e2e:update`
    - if changes are unexpected, fix the UI issues

+### Testing environment

+Base endpoint for testing: https://embedded-maps-testing.data.bas.ac.uk/v1/

+> [!WARNING]
+> The test endpoint is used for prototyping upcoming changes and is not stable.
+Do not use it unless you are told to.

 ## Deployment